History

 2002

-The Rev. Ruth Bradbury LaMonte began her ministry as the seventeenth rector of Grace
+The Rev. Ruth Bradbury LaMonte began her ministry as the eighteenth rector of Grace

 2003